BrunoGianetti/AFRFB/README.md

 <img width="900" alt="rename screenshot" src="https://github.com/BrunoGianetti/AFRFB/blob/master/Captura%20de%20tela%20de%202019-09-27%2015-34-51.png">

 # Final Considerations
 Yeah!
-I Love Excel or Libreoffice. =)
+I Love Excel or Libreoffice. =) Download the .ods, see more details and be happy.

+I hope you enjoy and help you in anything.